ncRNA-lab/.github/profile/README.md

 This repository contains code, scripts, and data produced by our lab.
 Our lab's website can be found at https://www.ncrnalab.com/.

-Please contact Julia Corell (julia.corell@csic.es) for any questions or comments.

 Thank you for your interest in our work! 🙏